 Ministry of Justice

 Under the Guide Animal Act, a person with a disability accompanied by a certified guide/service dog has the same rights, privileges and obligations as a person not accompanied by a dog – specifically, they may enter and use an accommodation, public transportation, eating place, lodging place or any other place to which the public is invited.
 Dogs are the only type of animal that can be certified under the Act.

 To obtain certification (Guide Animal Certificate) under the Guide Animal Act, your guide/service dog must be trained by a training facility that has been approved by the Ministry.
 While regulations are being developed to support the proposed Guide Dog and Service Dog Act, the Ministry will only be certifying new dog and handler teams that have been trained by schools accredited by Assistance Dogs International (ADI), the International Guide Dog Federation (IGDF), or by schools previously approved by the Ministry.

 Upon successful completion of the program, the training facility will provide a graduation certificate to you.
 Send a copy of this graduation certificate to the Ministry of Justice, Corporate Policy and Planning Office (CPPO).
 See the Contacts page for the CPPO's information.
-Upon verification of the certificate, the CPPO will issue a driver-licence-sized Guide Animal Certificate that can be shown if any questions arise when using public transportation or entering an establishment with your dog.
+Upon verification of the certificate, the CPPO will issue a driver's licence-sized Guide Animal Certificate that can be shown if any questions arise when using public transportation or entering an establishment with your dog.